-The Free Ride launched in Marina del Rey in December 2016 and it’s become a favorite of locals and visitors alike.
 A fleet of five-passenger electric shuttles offer free, on-demand transportation daily from noon to 9 p.m.
-Just text 323-435-5000 with your pick-up point, passenger count, and destination.
+Just text 323-435-5000 (no calls, please) with your pick-up point, passenger count, and destination.
 Allow 10-15 minutes for pick-up.
 Gratuity for the driver is appreciated.
 Here’s the route map – basically, the cars cannot cross Lincoln Boulevard.
 The boundary includes our hotels, restaurants, and water attractions.

 THE BEACH SHUTTLE

 The Playa Vista Beach Shuttle has long been a popular summer amenity.
 Starting March 31, 2017, operators are trying out year-round weekend service – still completely free.
 Hop on these orange buses Fridays and Saturdays, 10 a.m. – 10 p.m.; Sundays and holidays, 10 a.m. – 8 p.m.; and on Thursdays and Saturdays for the Summer Concert Series at Burton Chace Park, 5 p.m. – 10 p.m.
 The beach shuttles run on a loop between Playa Vista, Marina del Rey, and the Venice Pier.
 Click here for a downloadable PDF brochure.